 Experienced white collar crime attorneys understand the complicated Illinois and federal laws that may apply to your case as well as the best points of attack.

-Contact an Experienced White Collar Crime Attorney in Chicago
+Contact an Experienced Chicago White Collar Crime Attorney

 At Kostopolous Law Group, LLC, our attorneys are excellent investigators who have a history of building solid defenses based on the information they uncover.
 We work diligently to ensure our clients’ rights are protected and that no stone is left unturned in crafting a legal defense to white collar crime charges.